 What if I want to apply to both BTL: Identity and Belonging and BTL: Peace and the Writing Experience?

-While students can only participate in one session, if you are an American student willing to attend either BTL session, please note there will be a space in the application form to indicate you'd like to be considered for either session.
+While students can only participate in one session, if you are an American student willing to attend either BTL session, please note there will be a space in the application form to indicate your program preference or whether you'd like to be considered for either session.

 If I am accepted, but I have to cancel, what is your policy?

-Since BTL 2021 in a virtual format is free of cost to all participants, you won’t lose any money for cancelling, but please don’t waste a spot!
-If you need to cancel, we request to hear from you no later than May 31so we can invite a student to join from our alternate list.
+Since BTL 2022 is free of cost to all participants, you won’t lose any money for cancelling, but please don’t waste a spot!
+If you need to cancel, for a reason other than a last-minute illness, we request to hear from you no later than May 31so we can invite a student to join from our alternate list.